Dymytry

 Dymytry is a Czech metal band formed in 2003 in Prague by Jiří "Dymo" Urban.
 While performing, members of Dymytry wear masks with insect motifs.
 The band's name is based on a Russian locomotive.
+Since 2025, the band has used the name Dymytry Paradox for English-language albums.

 In the 2017 Český slavík poll, they were ranked in sixth place, and they achieved second place in that year's Žebřík Music Awards.